10 In stock

 Additionally, all the pertinent parts are coated with an anti-static treatment that keeps the coffee moving through the grinder without mess.
 When you are finished grinding, there suprisingly little mess (if any) when you dump the ground coffee into your brewer.

-Grind Adjustment: Turn the hopper and with 40 settings you can quickly adjust from fine for espresso to coarse for French Press.
-The grind range is from 200 to 1400 microns.
+Turn the hopper and with 40 settings you can quickly adjust from fine for espresso to coarse for French press.
+The grind range is from 200 to 1200 microns.

-Grinds Left in Grinder: To maximize freshness, the Virtuoso minimizes the ground coffee left in the grinder.
+To maximize freshness, the Virtuoso+ minimizes the ground coffee left in the grinder.

-Motor: A powerful, high torque DC motor drives the burrs.
+A powerful, high torque DC motor effortlessly drives the burrs.
 This motor turns slowly resulting in cool, quiet operation and permits long grinding duty-cycles.
-The circuitry is equipped with an automatically resetting, thermal cutoff switch.
+The circuitry is equipped with an automatically resetting thermal cutoff switch.

-Speed Control: With unique speed control, the Virtuoso uses a combination of gear and electronic speed reduction to control the rotation of the burr to 450 RPM.
-The electronic speed controller is adjustable from 405 to 495 RPM in the event that specific user conditions require modification of the speed.
+With unique speed control, the Virtuoso+ uses a combination of gear and electronic speed reduction to control the rotation of the burr to 500 RPM.
 This slow speed reduces heat, noise, and static generation in the grinder.
 It also ensures that the beans feed smoothly into the burrs.

 Compared to the Baratza Encore